nitgarg99/nitingarg.me/content/about.md

 what I do.

-Check out my projects below to get an idea of what I do.
+Check out my projects below to get an idea of my work.
 My contact information is at the bottom of the page if you are interested.